What Does Ionophore-Free Mean?

 What Are Ionophores?

-Ionophore Toxicity in Horses
+What is Ionophore Toxicity in Horses?

 Horses are one of the species that are the most susceptible to ionophore toxicity.
-The signs and symptoms of ionophore toxicity for horses will depend on how much they ingest, but they can include:
+The signs and symptoms of ionophore toxicity for horses will depend on how much they ingest but they can include:

 • Cardiovascular issues.
 Horses may exhibit abnormal heart beats (arrhythmia) or even suffer cardiac arrest.